JaredAningalan/IT-Final-Project/README.md

  1. HTML and CSS - The website is built using HTML and CSS.

  2. Images -  Ensure the following images are in the correct folder structure:
-     - `images/desktop bg.jpg`: Background image for various sections.
+     - `images/desktop bg.jpg`: Background image for different sections.
-     - `jared pic.jpg`: Profile picture.
+     - `jared pic.jpg`: Used of the profile picture.
-     - `journalism pic.jpg`, `jhs pic.jpg`, `shs pic.jpg`: Images used in the Portfolio section.
+     - `journalism pic.jpg`, `jhs pic.jpg`, `shs pic.jpg`: Images used in the Portfolio section (Achievements).